-We have a history of losses, we may incur losses in the future and we may be unable to achieve or subsequently maintain profitability.
+We have a history of losses, we may incur losses in the future and we may be unable to maintain profitability.

-While we were profitable in our three most recent quarters we have experienced losses in the seven prior quarters.
+While we were profitable in our five most recent quarters, we have experienced losses in the past.
+We may not maintain profitability if our revenue increases more slowly than we expect or not at all.
 In addition, virtually all of our operating expenses are fixed in the short term, so any shortfall in anticipated revenue in a given period could significantly reduce our operating results below expectations.
-Our accumulated deficit was \$18.6 million as of March 31, 2005.
+Our accumulated deficit was \$15.7 million as of September 30, 2005.
 We expect to continue to incur significant expenses in connection with:

-- · funding for research and development; - expansion of our solution implementation teams; - · expansion of our sales and marketing efforts; and - additional non-cash charges relating to amortization of intangibles and deferred stock compensation.
+- funding for research and development; - expansion of our solution implementation teams; - expansion of our sales and marketing efforts; and - additional non-cash charges relating to amortization of intangibles and deferred stock compensation.